anyaevostinar/anyaevostinar.github.io/classes/201-s26/hw4.md

 Find your `cs201` folder for assignments.
 Maybe it contains an `assignments` folder inside of it.

-Download [this `cards-project.zip` file](/classes/201-f25/cards-project.zip) to get the starter code.
+Download [this `DeckOfCards.zip` file](/classes/201-f25/DeckOfCards.zip) to get the starter code.
 Put it in the `cs201` folder you have and unzip it.
-This should give you a folder named `cards-project`.
+This should give you a folder named `DeckOfCards`.
 Make sure that you actually unzip / extract the code, don't just open up the .zip file in another window.

 Now open your folder in VS Code.
 There are multiple ways to do this, so pick one:
-* Open VS Code, then select `File` -> `Open Folder` and navigate to the `cards-project` folder you just made.
+* Open VS Code, then select `File` -> `Open Folder` and navigate to the `DeckOfCards` folder you just made.
 * Open VS Code, then drag and drop the folder (e.g., from Finder in MacOS or File Explorer in Windows) into VS Code to open it.

 Either way, if you are asked, click that you trust the authors.
 If you have any issues getting started, ask the lab assistants for help -- any of them should be able to help you get started, even if they aren't super familiar with Kotlin.

 ## Building your code with Maven

-Like Assignments #1 and #3, this project structure uses Maven, so you can use the following commands (in the VS Code terminal) to execute your code (note that you must be in the top-level folder `cards-project` for these commands to work):
+Like Assignments #1 and #3, this project structure uses Maven, so you can use the following commands (in the VS Code terminal) to execute your code (note that you must be in the top-level folder `DeckOfCards` for these commands to work):

 * `mvn test` runs the tests that we provided (see below)